yasin-esfandiari/Automatic-Image-Tagging-2PKNN/README.md

 * trainAnnotation and testAnnotation: corresponds to the matrices resulted from step 1.
 * k: number of neighbors to consider

-In the end of function twopassknn2, some score will be saved that can be useful in inference step.
+In the end of twopassknn2 function, some score will be saved which can be used in inference step.

 #### 4. Inference